Streamerbot/docs/streamerbot/1.get-started/5.examples/csharp_obsraw.md

    ::note
    **Variables within CPH.ObsSendRaw Requests**
    <br>
-   To use variables in the request, we format them like this:
+   To use variables within the request, we format them like this:
    <br><br>
    `" + variableName + "`
    ::